 How To Use A Pool Stabilizer?

-Pool stabilizers are sold in liquid and granule form.
-They are also even sold mixed in with chlorine tablets, sticks, and chlorine shock.
-These combination products are known as Stabilized Chlorine because the stabilizer is mixed in with the sanitizer.
+There is also Stabilized Chlorine, in which the stabilizer is mixed in with the sanitizer.
 These options are what we highly recommend because it is the most convenient and worry-free option.

 Benefits of Stabilized Chlorine

-We offer two, easy to use, Stabilized Chlorine products:
+At Iopool, We offer two, easy to use, Stabilized Chlorine products